Fiat Abarth 1000SP: Racing history

 The first race of the 1000SP was the Coppa dell Collina di Pistoia in 1966, where it finished fifth driven by Anzio Zucchi.
 Subsequently, she obtained the class victory and the third place overall in the 500 km of the Nurburgring with the driver Hans Hermann.
 Another noteworthy result was the class victory in the Aosta Pila climb with Leo Cella.

 In 1968, after obtaining approval for Group 6, the 1000SP obtained the class victory in the Stellavena-Boscochiesanuova climb led by Paolo Lado and the first position at the 1000 km of Monza, a race valid for the Marche World Championship.
 Numerous other national and international successes followed.

+2021 Abarth Classiche 1000 SP

+A one-off concept was unveiled in 2021, a result of a joint project with Alfa Romeo that also led to the 2015 Alfa Romeo 4C which the 1000 SP shares some components with.